 Experienced murder lawyers will also be aware that the pathologist will be able to obtain samples taken from the body to be examined under a microscope.
 This process is called histology, or histopathology.
 The outcome of this process may be that more is known about how the death happened, whether it is as a result of organ failure, loss of blood, or even the possibility of poisoning.

-Pathologists - the second post mortem
+The second post mortem

 Neuropathologists and the brain

 In cases where there has been a head injury or if there is any doubt about cause of death, the brain of the deceased will be sent by the police's pathologist to a neuropathologist, who is a specialist in the analysis of brains.
 This expert will look at whether the death or cause of death was influenced by the existence of any diseases or underlying conditions suffered by the deceased, and for any chemical clues as to the circumstances of the death.
-The results of a neuropathology report can be particularly important in cases involving suffocation, head injuries caused by beating or stamping, and infant death cases.
-For this reason, the murder solicitors should always try to instruct a neuropathologist for the defence.
-There have sadly been too many examples in recent years of police-instructed neuropathologists giving evidence leading to wrongful murder convictions.
-These cases are a constant reminder to never just accept the prosecution evidence at face value.
+It is vital that specialist murder lawyers are able to consider and understand this evidence.